Custom service desks

 Displaying the chat history to your human agent ("agent app")

-Watsonx Assistant passes the configuration that is needed to display a chat history widget in your live agent application interface.
+Watsonx Assistant passes the configuration that it needs to display a chat history widget in your live agent application interface.
 This agent app contains a copy of the conversation that your customer had with watsonx Assistant for your live agent to view.
 See the following agent app section for more information.

 Interaction flow